greenhas/spg_website/content/Communities/2022-10-23-Pretty-sure.md

+---
+type: ["micro"]
+date: 2022-10-23T12:13:24-04:00
+title: ""
+tags: ["Community of Christ","British Israelism"]
+---
----date: 2022-10-23T12:13:24-04:00title: ""tags: ["micro","Communities","Community of Christ","British Israelism"]---Pretty sure the sermon I heard this morning had undercurrents of British Israelism in it and 😬😬😬
+Pretty sure the sermon I heard this morning had undercurrents of British Israelism in it and 😬😬😬